naobservatory/mgs-pipeline/README.md

    a.
 Put the paper link in `papers/AuthorYear/link.txt`
    b.
 Put "RNA" or "DNA" in `papers/AuthorYear/na_type.txt`
 5. `./run.py --bioproject=[accession]`
-6. Collect full metadata, update metadata.tsv, and modify `dashboard/sample_metadata_classifier.py` to handle it.
+6. Collect full metadata, update metadata.tsv, and create an `papers/AuthorYear--metadata.py` to handle it.
 7. If you leave out any samples, perhaps because they represent something we're not interested in, document which samples are included in `papers/AuthorYear/subset.txt`.